-- Each Disciplinary Distinction will typically contain 3-4 subsections: 1) Required coursework; 2) Guided Electives; 3) Free Electives and/or Foreign Language. - To the right of each subsection header, you will find the number of hours required within the section.
+- The header for each degree program contains the School for the Academic discipline responsible for advisement of this Disciplinary Distinction. - Each Disciplinary Distinction will typically contain 3-4 subsections: 1) Required coursework; 2) Guided Electives; 3) Free Electives and/or Foreign Language. - To the right of each subsection header, you will find the number of hours required within the section.
 In some cases, a specific course(s) may be required within a section (Ex: Required: 9 hours).
 In others, the student may be able to choose from a group of courses (Ex: Guided Electives: 0-6 hours).
 This will be designated by the description, "(Choose...)". - If the hour requirement for a subsection begins at '0,' the student is not required to complete any courses from the subsection as long as the total hours from the other sections equals 18 hours for AS in Business, 20 hours for AS in Mathematics, and 21 hours for AS in Biology and Chemistry - Students should work closely with the advisor when deciding upon courses from the Guided Electives subsection.
-These course offerings should complement the required coursework and apply towards the major area of study in a four-year degree.

-Pay particular attention to the italicized comments within each area of Disciplinary Distinction for information unique to that degree.
+These course offerings should complement the required coursework and apply towards the major area of study in a four-year degree. - Pay particular attention to the italicized comments within each area of Disciplinary Distinction for information unique to that degree.

-The detail information under each subsection lists the course information, including prefix, number, description and number of credit hours.
+The detail information under each subsection lists the course information, including prefix, number description and number of credit hours.